apratimshukla6/RiRa/README.md

 RiRa is a minimalistic [Discord](https://discord.com) bot that allows you to play music on your server.

-- Play Spotify Tracks.
+- Play Spotify Tracks
-- Play Youtube Tracks.
+- Play Youtube Tracks
-- Search music with query.
+- Search music with query
-- Control Volume.
+- Control Volume
-- Built-in queue feature.
+- Built-in queue feature

 **Pending**:
 - [ ] Adding Spotify playlists